SphericalLabs/OpenSoundLab/Docs/build-instructions.md

 The private paid add-ons submodule is not required for the public build.
 Initialize it separately only if you have access to the private add-ons repository.

-## App Name and Package ID

-The source project, documentation and codebase are OpenSoundLab, but homegrown developer builds use `OpenMultiLab` as the product name and `io.sphericals.OpenMultiLab` as the Android application ID.

-Keep the OpenMultiLab ID for development and sideloaded Quest builds.
-The OpenSoundLab app identity is reserved for official signed builds.
-Android treats builds with the same package ID as the same app, so a sideloaded build signed by Unity's local debug key can fail to install over an official build signed with the official key.
-Keeping `io.sphericals.OpenMultiLab` lets the local build install separately.
-If Unity or ADB still reports an install/update conflict, uninstall the conflicting app from the headset first.

 ## Platform Prerequisites

 On macOS: